-McGraw Central Schools follows a traditions meal pattern system to ensure that the necessary vitamins, nutrients, protein and calories are offered in a week of planned menus.
+McGraw Central Schools follows a traditional meal pattern system to ensure that the necessary vitamins, nutrients, protein, and calories are offered in a week of planned menus.
 Breakfast offerings include two servings of grains, or one grain and one protein, one serving of fruit or fruit juice, and one serving of milk.
 Students are required to take a minimum of 3 items for breakfast.
 Lunch includes one serving of meat/meat alternate, one serving of grain/bread, two servings of vegetables and/or fruits, and one serving of milk.
 Students should take a minimum of three items but may take all five offerings.
 As an alternate to the main entrée, peanut butter and jelly or a sandwich choice is available daily.
 Chef salads are also available daily at the high school building.

 Wendy Swift, Supervisor